Supamang2122/Mountain-Madness-2020/Readme.md

 3.)
 I'd like to.
 4.)
 The sea is my one true passion.
 Dry land is death
 ```
 The more a person visits the seaside, the more likely they are to like seafood.
-Thus, the tally marks would be added to Sushi and any other cuisine tha does involve fish.
+Thus, the tally marks would be added to Sushi and any other cuisine that does involve fish.

 ### 2. Details of the MCQBot
    This is the implementation of a simple bot to answer multiple choice question.
 The idea is pretty simple - design a function that    takes as input a question, and a list of choices (number of choices is not fixed), and that returns the index of the choice believed to be the right/ most popular one.